valhuber/ApiLogicServer/api_logic_server_cli/project_prototype_nw/nw_readme.md

 Let's examine how API Logic Server projects can be customized for both APIs and logic.
 We'll first have a quick look at the created project structure, then some typical customizations.

-> The API and web app you just reviewed above were ***not*** customized - they were created completely from the database structure.
+> The API and admin app you just reviewed above were ***not*** customized - they were created completely from the database structure.
 For the sample project, we've injected some API and logic customizations, so you can explore them in this tutorial, as described below.

 ### Project Structure